molaruna/rcs_lfp_analysis/README.md

 This code uses Python 3.8.3

 ## Data
 Data are collected from the Summit RC+S neurostimulator (Medtronic) and available on [UCSF Box](https://ucsf.app.box.com/folder/0) and [Dropbox](https://www.dropbox.com/work) as Session directories, you can request access from me.
 Then, the data is preprocessed and formatted into CSV files for python compatibility using [processrcs_wrapper()](https://github.com/molaruna/processrcs_wrapper).
-Specifically, these CSV files are required in each Session directory:<br/>
+Specifically, CSV files required in each Session directory are listed below:<br/>
 * eventLogTable.csv
 * metaData.csv (header info: subj_ID, implant_side)
 * timeDomainData.csv